-Sec.
+- Sec.
 505.1 Address numbers.
 Approved numbers and/or addresses shall be placed on all new and existing buildings and at appropriate additional locations, plainly visible and legible from the street or roadway fronting the property when approaching from either direction.
-Address numbers on new buildings shall be automatically illuminated after dark by low voltage lighting.
-The numbers shall contrast with their background and shall meet the following minimum size standards: 4" high with a 3⁄4" stroke for residential buildings, 6" high with a 1⁄2" stroke for commercial and multiresidential buildings and 12" high with a 1" stroke for industrial buildings.
+The numbers shall contrast with their background and shall meet the following minimum size standards: 4" high with a 1⁄2" stroke for residential buildings, 6" high with a 1⁄2" stroke for commercial and multi-residential buildings and 12" high with a 1" stroke for industrial buildings.
 Additional numbers shall be required where deemed necessary by the fire code official, such as rear access doors, building corners and entrances to commercial centers.
-The fire code official may establish different minimum sizes for numbers for various categories of projects.
+The fire code official may establish different minimum sizes for numbers for various categories of projects. - Sec.

-Sec.
 505.2 Street or road signs.
 Streets and roads shall be identified with approved signs.
 Temporary signs shall be installed at each street intersection when construction of new roadways allows passage by vehicles.
-Signs shall be of an approved size, weather resistant and be maintained until replaced by permanent signs.
+Signs shall be of an approved size, weather resistant and be maintained until replaced by permanent signs. - Sec.

-Sec.
 505.3 Easement address signs.
 A road easement which is not named differently from the roadway from which it originates shall have an address sign installed and maintained listing all street numbers occurring on that easement.
 The sign shall be located where the easement intersects the named roadway.
-The numbers on the sign shall contrast with the background and have a minimum height of 4" and a minimum stroke of $\frac{3}{8}$ ".
+The numbers on the sign shall contrast with the background and have a minimum height of 4" and a minimum stroke of 3/8." - Sec.

-Sec.
 505.4 Directory map.
-A lighted directory map, meeting current fire department standards, shall be installed at the driveway entrance to a residential project or a mobile home park, with more than 15 units.
+A lighted directory map, meeting current fire department standards, shall be installed at the driveway entrance to a residential project or a mobile home park, with more than 15 units. - Sec.

-Sec.
 505.5 Response map updates.
 Any new development which necessitates updating emergency response maps due to new structures, hydrants, roadways or similar features shall be required to provide map updates in a format compatible with current department mapping services and shall be charged a reasonable fee for updating all response maps.
 At a minimum, the map updates shall be provided in PDF or a CAD format approved by the FAHJ.